InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - Over the course of the gameplay, a scene, state or even a component may signal the **Game Controller** to enter a different **Game State** in response to certain game-specific conditions.
 The current game state's logic determines whether the transition is valid; if it is, the state then passes control to another state, which may then load a different scene.

     > As noted above, a single scene may choose to handle multiple game states.
 In those cases, no scene transition occurs during a game state transition.

-## Folder Organization

-- `Apple API Extensions`

-- `Assets`: Basic images, shaders and sounds to get you started.

-- `Components`: A wide library of components for graphics, gameplay, physics, UI and other aspects of a game.
-Although many are marked `final` by default (to improve performance, see [TODO LINK]), you can modify and extend them as needed.

-- `Core/Base`: The base classes for game states, scenes, entities, components and systems.

-- `Core/Launch`: All the objects that are required for launching your app and initializing OctopusKit.
-    > 💡 If your project crashes on launch, i.e. immediately returns to the home screen without showing anything, this folder is where you should look first.

-- `Entities`: Contains groupings of components for common tasks, such as UI buttons.

-- `Miscellaneous`: General types used by various components.

-- `Scene Templates`: Some prebuilt scenes, such as the OctopusKit logo.

-- `Support & Utility`: Auxiliary classes that are required for common OctopusKit functionality, such as logging, but may not always be used.
-Advanced projects may exclude these and use custom implementations.

 ## Scenes